Aryannjainnn/EmployeeKHOJO.ai/README.md

 ### Frontend (`frontend/`)

-A React 18 single-page app (`NexusSearch.jsx`) loaded via Babel standalone — no bundler required.
+A React 18 single-page app (`EmployeeKHOJO.aiSearch.jsx`) loaded via Babel standalone — no bundler required.
 Features a dark-mode search interface with animated candidate cards showing score bars, tabbed explanations, and KG-derived signal breakdowns.
 Hits `GET /search?q=...` and falls back to demo data if the backend is unavailable.

 ---